1900 Delaware gubernatorial election

 The 1900 Delaware gubernatorial election was held on November 6, 1900.
 Though Governor Ebe W. Tunnell was eligible for re-election under the newly adopted 1897 constitution, the state convention ended up nominating Peter J. Ford, a prominent businessman.

 On the Republican side, the split from four years earlier threatened to divide the party once again.
 The Addicks and anti-Addicks Republicans nominated separate candidates for Governor.
 The anti-Addicks (or "Regular Republicans") nominated attorney Martin B. Burris, while the Addicks (or "Union Republicans") nominated Dr. George W. Marshall.
 Both factions, however, nominated John Hunn for Lieutenant Governor.

-Though initial negotiations between the factions failed to produce a reconciliation, a tentative agreement developed to form a joint ticket, adopting Hunn as a compromise for Governor splitting nominations for statewide offices among the two factions.
+Though initial negotiations between the factions failed to produce a reconciliation, a tentative agreement developed to form a joint ticket, adopting Hunn as a compromise for Governor splitting nominations for statewide offices between the two factions.
 Ultimately, the parties came to an agreement, and a joint ticket was nominated for the general election.

 In the general election, Hunn ended up defeating Ford by a decisive margin, reclaiming the governorship for the Republican Party.
-Republicans would end up holding onto the office until 1936.
+Republicans would hold onto the office until 1936.